Table of Contents

 Decoder Table

-After filling in the decoder table for a seven-segment display:
+After filling in the decoder table for a seven-segment display, answer the following questions in your laboratory report:

 The Board’s 7 Segments